TNPA Fundraising and Marketing Conference

 Daniel E. Karp, SVP, Integrated Direct Marketing, Covenant House

 Geoff Peters, President of the Board, Moore DM Group

 Steve Agauas, Ph.D., Lab Director, Moore Neuro-Fundraising Lab

 Does Our Donate Now Button Require Charitable Registration?
-Cyberage Fundraising in an 80’s Regulatory Environment
+Fundraising Compliance in the Digital Age

 Brush up on state charitable and corporate compliance requirements for nonprofits, and in particular the implications of cyber age fundraising activities -- online, email, social media, mobile, crowdfunding, peer-to-peer, etc. -- as it relates to state charitable solicitation registration, disclosure and compliance requirements.
 Are pending legislative and regulatory changes going to catch you off guard?
 If you are responsible for fundraising compliance or if you advise nonprofits on compliance issues, you won’t want to miss this program.

 Ronald J. Barrett, VP, Nonprofit Services, COGENCY GLOBAL, INC.

 Keeping Up with the Social Norms: Instagram & Facebook